khalido/blog/content/posts/PyConAu2019.md

 Explore openbci further and hack my own neuro thingamajig.

-## Machine Learning and Cyber Security - Detecting malicious URLs in the haystack
+## Machine Learning and Cyber Security: Detecting malicious URLs in the haystack

 > Today, security teams are in an increasingly one-sided battle to defend against a myriad of cyber attacks.
 Web-based attacks are often devastating, with conventional blacklists and reputation-based defence tactics not able to identify previously unseen malicious URLs.
 Is AI the solution? [#](https://2019.pycon-au.org/talks/machine-learning-and-cyber-security--detecting-malicious-urls-in-the-haystack)